 I have to split this up or it’s going to be too long and too full of pictures, so I’ll start at the beginning.

-Pearl Harbour, the Bowfin and the USS Arizona
+Pearl Harbor, the Bowfin and the USS Arizona

 Our first stop and the place at the very top of my list (the Arizona).
-Nancy dropped us off and we checked our bags (no bags of any kind allowed at Pearl Harbour) before heading for the Bowfin.
-The submarine dubbed the Pearl Harbour Avenger was launched on 7 December 1942 (exactly one year after the Japanese attacked PH) and completed nine successful war patrols.
+Nancy dropped us off and we checked our bags (no bags of any kind allowed at Pearl Harbor) before heading for the Bowfin.
+The submarine dubbed the Pearl Harbor Avenger was launched on 7 December 1942 (exactly one year after the Japanese attacked PH) and completed nine successful war patrols.
 For her wartime service she also earned both the Presidential Unit Citation and the Navy Unit Commendation.
-At Pearl Harbour she is now a museum and you can wander around inside to get an up close view of wwhat life on the submarine was like (a very good, free audio guide is included).
+At Pearl Harbor she is now a museum and you can wander around inside to get an up close view of what life on the submarine was like (a very good, free audio guide is included).

 I crept around in there (hatches are seriously small, ok) and took so many pictures I don’t know what to do with them all.
 But I really enjoyed it, a real life submarine that has seen action in WW2 and I could look, feel and touch as much as I wanted.
 There was an old, Asian lady working on deck and she apparently chose the wrong line of work cause when we wanted pictures taken she wouldn’t stop.
 No, really, she wouldn’t stop.
 It was all “HOLD POSITION!” and “WE TAKE ONE OVA HEA!” – she was hilarious The discipline of a drill sergeant, but totally lovable.